🚧

 Regional Surveys

-• Gallup World Poll — requires paid subscription
+• Gallup World Poll — subscription required for full microdata

 API Access